2014/puppet-openvpn/Readme.markdown

 Puppet module to manage OpenVPN servers

+This is fork from https://github.com/luxflux/puppet-openvpn

 ## Features:

+* add openvpn 2.3.\* support ,openvpn 2.3.\* no have easy-rsa now
 * Client-specific rules and access policies
 * Generated client configurations and SSL-Certificates
 * Downloadable client configurations and SSL-Certificates for easy client configuration